maximilianrutz/AdvectionDiffusionEquations/README.md

-# 2DAdvectionDiffusion
+# Advection Diffusion Equations
-Solving the 2D Advection Diffusion Equations with Python
+A simple script showcasing how little code is needed to solve the non trivial advection diffusion differential equations with Pythons high level scipy package for scientific computing.